Seras3/3DMP/1-Homework-Pika-Vase/README.md

 ![Pika head sliced](Pik-sliced.jpg)

 ## Vase body from scatch.
 I can't lie to you, I thought it will be a difficult task :worried:.
-Then I realised that I know some math tricks
+Then I realised that I know some math tricks :sunglasses:. <br>
+I used [Solid of revolution](https://en.wikipedia.org/wiki/Solid_of_revolution) technique. <br>
+At least I was prepared to, until I saw the "REVOLVE" button that made my life easier :heart:.